What is the Penalty for Cutting Tree Without Permit: NSW Rules

 Ask your local council for

-advice on the specific guidelines.
+advice on the specific guidelines, including any relevant development control plans that apply to your area.
 Some councils have online tools to determine whether a permit is required.

 2. Submit an Application